 Salary increases were based on a service-related table.
-Mortality rates for active members, retirees, survivors, and disabilitants were based on RP-2014 tables for males or females, as appropriate, with slight adjustments to fit PERA's experience.
-Benefit increases for retirees are assumed to be 1.25% per year for all future years for the General Employees Plan.
+Mortality rates for active members, retirees, survivors, and disabilitants for all plans were based on RP 2014 tables for males or females, as appropriate, with slight adjustments to fit PERA's experience.
+Cost of living benefit increases after retirement for retirees are assumed to be 1.25% per year for the General Employees Plan, 1.0% per year for the Police and Fire Plan, and 2.0% per year for the Correctional Plan.

-Actuarial assumptions used in the June 30, 2019 valuation were based on the results of actuarial experience studies.
-The most recent four-year experience study in the General Employees Plan was completed in 2019.
-The most recent four-year experience study for Police and Fire Plan was completed in 2016.
-The five-year experience study for the Correctional Plan, prepared by a former actuary, was completed in 2012.
-The mortality assumption for the Correctional Plan is based on the Police and Fire Plan experience study completed in 2016.
-Economic assumptions were updated in 2018 based on a review of inflation and investment return assumptions.
+Actuarial assumptions used in the June 30, 2020 valuation were based on the results of actuarial experience studies.
+The most recent four-year experience study for the General Employees Plan was completed in 2019.
+The assumption changes were adopted by the Board and become effective with the July 1, 2020 actuarial valuation.
+The most recent four-year experience studies for the Police and Fire Plan and the Correctional Plan were completed in 2020.
+The recommended assumptions for those plans were adopted by the Board and will be effective with the July 1, 2021 actuarial valuations if approved by the Legislature.

-The following changes in actuarial assumptions occurred in 2019:
+The following changes in actuarial assumptions occurred in 2020: